tomglencross69/tomglencross-site/tomglencross-site/README.md

 ## 🧠 What I Learned

-- Building a full-stack app from the ground up (frontend, backend, DB)
+- First solo full-stack app from the ground up (frontend, backend, DB)
+- Using Next.js app router/api route structure
 - Securing an admin interface using JWT and cookie-based auth
-- Designing for real humans (a11y + UX testing)
+- Building CMS from scratch
 - Integrating Supabase and implementing RLS policies
 - Managing project structure and planning with Figma & Git